ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 1. **Covered in this article:** Native LuaSnip snippets written in Lua (support for all LuaSnip features, best integration with the larger Neovim ecosystem).
 1. Use third-party snippets written for another snippet engine (e.g. VS Code, SnipMate) and try to parse them with LuaSnip's various snippet loaders.
-   Fewer features are available, and complex snippets may not be parseable and will not work.
+   Fewer features are available, and complex snippets may not be parsable and will not work.

 *The rest of this article covers only native LuaSnip snippets written in Lua.*
 I think this makes sense because: